389ds/389ds.github.io/docs/389ds/design/normalized-dn-cache-sharded-s3fifo.md

 independently over its own hash table and its own lock, so reads on different shards run in parallel and a writer on one shard blocks readers only on that shard.
 Shards are selected by key hash, not by worker thread.
-The shard index comes from the low bits of the key's hash, which leaves the high bits free for hashbrown's SIMD tag.
+The shard index comes from the middle bits of the key's hash, which leaves the low bits free for hashbrown's bucket index and the high bits for its SIMD tag.
 The shard struct is padded to 128 bytes so neighbouring locks do not share a cache line.
 Layout:

 ```rust
 struct S3FifoShard {